Thomas Hughes: In politics

+Volunteers

+During the invasion scare of 1859, Hughes raised the 19th (Bloomsbury) Middlesex Rifle Volunteer Corps from among the students of the Working Men's College, and commanded it with the rank of Lieutenant-Colonel until 1869, when he became the unit's first Honorary Colonel.
+The battalion was known as 'Tom Brown's Corps'.
+Hughes estimated that it was the poorest in London, Rifle Volunteer Corps at the time being predominantly middle class.
+He also served as deputy editor of the Volunteer Services Gazette.

 Later life

 In 1878–9 Hughes began writing The Manual for Co-operators (1881), with Vansittart Neale, for the Co-operative Congress.
 As a side-product he developed an interest in the model village.
 In 1880, he acquired the ownership of Franklin W. Smith's Plateau City and founded a settlement in America—Rugby, Tennessee—which was designed as an experiment in utopian living for the younger sons of the English gentry.
 It followed closely on the failed colony Buckthorn (existing about 1872 to 1879), established by another Englishman, Charles Lempriere, in western Virginia; this settlement had supposedly been suggested by Hughes.
-Rugby was also unsuccessful on its own terms, but it still exists and is listed on the U.S. National Register of Historic Places.
+Rugby was also unsuccessful on its own terms, but it still exists and is listed on the US National Register of Historic Places.

 Hughes was also a prominent figure in the anti-opium movement, and a member of the Society for the Suppression of the Opium Trade.

 At the end of the 1880s Hughes clashed with John Thomas Whitehead Mitchell of the Co-operative Wholesale Society, over the vertical integration Mitchell favoured for the Society.
 Hughes died in 1896 aged 73, at Brighton, of heart failure, and was buried there.